belguawhale/Discord-Werewolf/README.md

 Discord Werewolf is a bot that runs the game Werewolf (Mafia) on Discord.
 It is written in Python using discord.py.
 You can find me on Discord as belungawhale#4813.

 ## Setting the bot up
 Clone this repository and fill in the fields inside config.py.
 To change some settings, edit settings.py.
+This bot requires at least Python 3.5 to run.

 ## Dependencies
 Discord Werewolf has hard dependencies on discord.py and aiohttp.
 You can run `pip install -r requirements.txt` to install the required dependencies.